Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/09/summer-2026-update/index.md

 Maybe I should just get a random job, move somewhere else, become a ranger or something.

 Maybe I should invent random reasons to overthrow the repetitive daily programming and forcefully keep myself away from rushing through more creative projects.

+Maybe I should, indeed, just give up, stop doing my chores and paying my bills, moan about how everything hurts, and then I might finally be taken seriously and get some help.

+I don't know _what_ I should change or try, but I've lost the conviction that just working hard will lead to anything.
+Because, as I hopefully explained well enough, writing a book in two weeks while being completely demotivated is just _never_ going to amount to an amazing bestselling book.
+You need more time, more energy, more revisions, more belief in your work to make it "professional" and "successful".
+How can I convince others to buy something I made if I can't even honestly tell them I think it's worth buying?

 @TODO